CAC Boomerang: Design

 The Boomerang was a small single-engine monoplane fighter aircraft, designed with an emphasis on high manoeuvrability.
-It had a stubby appearance, which had resulted from the structure being derived from the smaller Wirraway being paired with a considerably larger engine in the form of a 1,200 horsepower (890 kW) Pratt & Whitney R-1830 Twin Wasp radial engine, which drove a three-bladed Hamilton Standard Hydromatic propeller, license-built by de Havilland.
-The engine was closely cowled with two air scoops fixed to the upper and lower sides, the upper being for the carburetor and the lower for the oil cooler.
+It had a stubby appearance, due to the smaller Wirraway airframe being paired with the considerably larger 1,200 horsepower (890 kW) Pratt & Whitney R-1830 Twin Wasp radial engine, which drove a three-bladed Hamilton Standard Hydromatic propeller, license-built by de Havilland.
+The engine was closely cowled, with an air scoop fixed to the upper side for the carburetor, and another fitted to the lower side for the oil cooler.
 Fuel was divided between one fuselage-housed 70 impgal self-sealing fuel tank and a pair of 45 impgal tanks within the center section of the wing.